DreadJaw/dreadjaw.github.io/internet.md

 - [Has the Large Hadron Collider destroyed the world yet?](http://hasthelargehadroncolliderdestroyedtheworldyet.com) - Just checking...
 - [Passive Agressive Passwords](https://trypap.com) - Judges you on a password you give it.
 - [Weird or Confusing](https://weirdorconfusing.com) - Sends you to a random sales link on the internet.
+- [www.ismycomputeron.com](http://www.ismycomputeron.com) - Checks if your computer is on.